Ad Noctum: Chapter 7

 “Fuck off, David,” Rush said.
 “No clue what you’re referring to.”

-“Recedere,” Telford repeated, his expression flat, his eyes dark.
+“Recedere.”
+Telford’s expression was flat, but his eyes shone like hot metal.
 “That’s what you said.”

 “I heard you,” Telford replied.
 “You said you’d keep me informed.”

-“You know everything that I know,” Rush said, the mildness of his tone deeply unsettling.
+“You know everything that I know.”
+The mildness of Rush’s tone was unsettling.

 They both stared at him.

-“I get I can’t have a gun,” he said.
-“But I want my own knife.
+“I get that I can’t have a gun,” he said, “but I want my own knife.
 And my own zat.
 Today.”

-“Disinhibited,” Rush said, lifting his eyebrows at Volker.
-“Yes I suppose I can see it now.
-You can have a knife.”
+“Disinhibited.”
+Rush quirked a brow at Volker.
+“Yes, I suppose I see it now.
+Y’can have a knife.”

-“You can have a knife when I’m sure you won’t stab Rush with it,” Telford said.
+“You can have a knife when I’m sure you won’t stab Rush with it,” Telford clarified.

-“That means never,” Rush said, looking sympathetically at Volker.
+“That means never.”
+Rush looked sympathetically at Volker.
 “Don’t worry about it.
 I’ll find you one.”

-“Hey,” Telford said, gripping Rush’s calf, pressing a thumb, hard, against what had to be sore muscle.
+“Hey.”
+Telford gripped Rush’s calf and pressed a thumb, hard, against what had to be sore muscle.
 From the face Rush made, it looked like it hurt.
-“Can we focus please?
+“Focus.
 I don’t know everything you know, Nick.”

-Both Telford and Rush stared at him in total astonishment.
+Telford and Rush stared at Volker in total astonishment.

 Volker turned to Rush.
 “So, do you have a knife on you, maybe?”